 - Low injury risk.
 The smaller court, lighter ball, and shorter rallies mean far less stress on knees, hips, and shoulders than tennis or squash.

 - Social by design.
-Doubles play means every point involves communication and coordination — making it ideal for meeting people or bonding with colleagues.
+Doubles play means every point involves communication and coordination — making it ideal for meeting people or bonding with colleagues at a corporate team-building event.

 - All fitness levels welcome.
 Pickleball rewards smart positioning and strategy over raw athleticism.
 Players in their 60s and 70s regularly compete with — and beat — players half their age.